MouseBiteLabs/Game-Boy-Enhance/AGBM-11 (Lithium-ion)/README.md

 ## Bill of Materials (BOM)

+[Here's a pre-made Digikey shopping cart.](https://www.digikey.com/short/qnpwdwbz) Be prepared to have to purchase some parts from other distributors, like Mouser.
+I tried to pick parts that were plentiful but that was not possible in all situations.

 | Reference | Value/Part Number   | Package       | Description                       | Salvagable from GBA? | Source                                                                           |
 | --------- | ------------------- | ------------- | --------------------------------- | -------------------- | -------------------------------------------------------------------------------- |
 | C1        | 22u                 | 0805          | Capacitor (MLCC)                  |                      | https://www.digikey.com/short/z1rp0q17                                           |